This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 - My dog is not fearful of cars, bikes, trolleys, skate-boards or other moving objects

-- My dog enjoys being patted and touched
+- My dog enjoys being patted, touched and cuddled by strangers

 - My dog can be left alone at times without becoming distressed or destructive